mstephen19/apify-global-store/README.md

 ### Using a reducer

 1. It is always best practice to define your action types as constants, then to import them when defining your reducer.
 2. Always define your reducer outside of the `store.addReducer()` method.
-Ideally, this should be done in a separate file.
+Ideally, this should be done in a separate file, then imported.

 **Example:**